 Lost Money in a Fraudulent Investment?

-At Varnavides Law, we have extensive experience pursuing FINRA arbitration claims against broker-dealers who sold unsuitable or fraudulent investments, including cases similar to Medical Capital notes.
-Attorney Gary Varnavides can evaluate your situation, explain your legal options, and help you pursue the recovery you deserve.
-Contact us today for a free consultation to discuss your investment losses.
+Varnavides Law evaluates FINRA arbitration claims against broker-dealers who sold unsuitable or fraudulent investments, including matters involving Medical Capital-type note losses.
+Gary Varnavides can review your situation, explain your legal options, and help pursue recovery supported by the evidence.
+Schedule a free consultation to discuss your investment losses.